Do you remember when Google released AdWords? It was like the gold rush because companies were making millions of dollars from those ads.

 Do you remember how fun it was to try new things as a kid?
 Experimenting with your marketing efforts is just as fun!

 What is marketing experimentation?
 It’s all about trying and testing new channels.
 You’ll never grow your marketing if you don’t constantly test new channels, whether they are paid, organic or partnership-based.

 In addition to using the tools above, you should continually be monitoring what your competitors are doing.
 A simple way to do this is to enter your competitor’s URL through the Quick Sprout Analyzer to see the breakdown of what they are doing from an organic and social media perspectives.
 You can even compare how you stack up against your competition.
 This analysis will give you a good idea of what you should be focusing on.

 Lastly, a simple way to continually learn about new marketing channels is to read the following blogs:

 - Search Engine Land – this blog covers all the news and trends of search engine related marketing.

-- Marketing Land – this blog covers the news and trends of the marketing industry.
+- Martech – this blog covers the news and trends of the marketing industry.

 - Moz – you’ll learn about new strategies and tactics from this blog.

 - Quick Sprout – I tend to cover tactics as well.

 When launching experiments, you should focus on speed.
 When it comes to money, ideally you don’t want to spend much.
 We typically try not to spend more than $500 per experiment.
 If your business has a lot of cash on hand, you can spend up to a few thousand dollars per experiment.